You can use this form to request an appointment.

 There are a plethora of reasons why many people are starting to search for a ‘blood pressure check near me’ all over the internet.
 High blood pressure is thought to affect around 1 in 3 adults in the UK, leaving them more at risk of heart problems, strokes, kidney disease, and damage to other vital organs.

 Certain groups are classed as being more at risk than others.
 They include those who:

 However, it must be emphasised that all adults are at risk of high blood pressure and it is therefore vitally important that we all take steps to reduce our risk where possible.

-We recommend those classed as high-risk have a blood pressure test every year.
+Now that you know YourGP is the perfect clinic for a ‘blood pressure check near me’, we recommend those classed as high-risk have a blood pressure test every year.
 For everyone else aged over 40, we recommend you have a blood pressure test every 5 years.

 For further details on blood pressure tests at YourGP, CLICK HERE.
 Alternatively, email our reception team at email@example.com or call us on 0131 225 5656 to book an appointment.
 You can find out more about the rest of our services here.